What’s hot in 2019 in terms of graphic design?

 Even so, these new trends take different forms each year, so be careful not to adopt tendencies that are outdated.
 In other words:

 “When marketing and business matters are involved, use the latest design trends, styles, colors, typefaces, illustrations, and methods to make your work be top requested.”

 Always take some time to research the new trends and techniques, even if you’re operating on a specific design niche.
 You never know when a client will need from you an artwork on a specific style.

 If you’re curious, here is a complete list with most graphic design trends of 2019, just take a look!

-On the subject of isometric style, all designers get creative by adopting this trend.
+On the subject of isometric style, all designers get creative when adopting this trend.
 A long time ago, isometric design was considered just a form of technical drawing that only architects used.
-In time, this concept evolved so much, that you find it almost everywhere used as inspiration.
+In time, this concept is evolving so much, that you find it almost everywhere used as inspiration.

 Isometric design is a trend that keeps coming back in diverse forms each year.
 Transform whole cities in tiny and brilliant illustrations by drawing a 3D object in two dimensions!

 Designers tend to transform easily flat design into isometric design, making it look more alive and vibrant.
 From complex city illustrations and video game assets to simple icons, all can be turned into wonderful, clean pieces.

 As 3D designers continue to form up new compositions and shapes, these abstract fluid shapes take over the internet.
 This style of illustration has picked up so much in a short time and you can see it everywhere in popular tabs on Behance, Instagram, Dribble or Pinterest.